saltire/parahacker/README.md

 Some wires can power multiple lights; some lights require multiple powered wires.
 Nodes only last for a few seconds before burning out, so use them wisely.

+### Options

+Players: You can play with one player against the computer, or two players against each other.

+Nodes: Use `A` `D` and `←` `→` to set the number of nodes each player starts with.
+This way you can balance a game between two players of different skill levels (including the computer).

+Timer: Set the length of a round, anywhere between 2(!) and 20 seconds.

 ### Controls
 Player 1: